Sambruk/Open-Accounts-Payable/_posts/2016-09-02-terminology.md

 ### Payer

 The customers.
-The receiver of a service of product.
+The receiver of a service or a product.

 ### Invoice